ckeditor/ckeditor5/packages/ckeditor5-editor-decoupled/docs/framework/guides/document-editor.md

 	min-width: 6em;
 }

-/* Scale down all heading previews because they're way too big to be presented in the UI.
+/* Scale down all heading previews because they are way too big to be presented in the UI.
 Preserve the relative scale, though. */ .document-editor .ck-heading-dropdown .ck-list .ck-button:not(.ck-heading_paragraph) .ck-button__label {
 	transform: scale(0.8);
 	transform-origin: left;
 }

-/* Set the styles for the "Heading 1". */
+/* Set the styles for "Heading 1". */
 .document-editor .ck-content h2,
 .document-editor .ck-heading-dropdown .ck-heading_heading1 .ck-button__label {
 	font-size: 2.18em;